 Since I’m awake at this ungodly hour, I’ve taken to eating breakfast around 6AM.
 I usually eat eggs accompanied by some sort of veggie or fruit.
 It ties me over until around noon when I have lunch.
 Flipping through my recipe box I noticed I don’t have enough breakfast food on the blog and I aim to change that.

 I used to be a huge fan of oatmeal.
 The fiber would sustain me for hours, as did the sugar high.
 Somewhere along the way I traded in my oatmeal for super unhealthy, artery clogging bacon.
 Managing a peak weight of 196 lbs. has made me reconsider my breakfast choices, so here I am with this creamy oatmeal.

-This oatmeal starts with a pumpkin puree flavored with a bit of lemon and vanilla extract.
+This Strawberries & Cream Oatmeal begins with a strawberry puree flavored with a bit of lemon and vanilla extract.
 It is sweetened with a bit of sugar and thickened with some heavy cream.
 For a bit more protein I added chopped walnuts.
-This is pureed in a blender until creamy.
+I pureed this in a blender until creamy.

 You make an oatmeal with loads of whole milk, a bit of ground cinnamon and vanilla powder.
 The cream is then swirled into the oatmeal and eaten warm.

 This is a super hearty breakfast.
 The strawberry puree is bright and tart.
 I would suggest adding more sugar if that’s your thang.
 The cream makes enough for about 4 full bowls of oatmeal.

 I guarantee you will like it enough to reduce it to two.
 Get your fiber on, folks.
 And if you have any tips on extending my sleeping hours past 4AM – holla’ at a sista’.
 Please.